osamaalmughanni/Kumiko/Kumiko/docs.md

 # Getting Started

-Object is designed to operate on Windows-based computers.
+Kumiko is designed to operate on Windows-based computers.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
-You can get the most recent version of `Object.exe` from [Here](https://object.to).
+You can get the most recent version from

 # Requirements